BlueByteSystemsInc/PDMShell/src/DOCMANPROPS.md

 # SUCCESS AND ERROR TRACKING

-The CSV is updated during refresh:
+The CSV is updated during update:

 Success column: